undtrekie/EECS678Project1/README.md

 	running in the background.

     |
        -Allows output of one command to be piped as input to the next command.
+Up to 4 pipes can be used.

     kill [pid]
        -Allows for termination of ongoing background process.